semantic-release-plus/semantic-release-plus/packages/srp/docs/usage/plugins.md

 | `success`          | No       | Responsible for notifying of a new release.                                                                                                                                                                          |
 | `fail`             | No       | Responsible for notifying of a failed release.                                                                                                                                                                       |

 Release steps will run in that order.
-At each step, **semantic-release** will run every plugin in the [`plugins` array](#plugins-declaration-and-execution-order), as long as the plugin implements the step.
+At each step, **semantic-release-plus** will run every plugin in the [`plugins` array](#plugins-declaration-and-execution-order), as long as the plugin implements the step.

 **Note:** If no plugin with a `analyzeCommits` step is defined `@semantic-release/commit-analyzer` will be used.